 -

-Subjectivity and Interpretation: Ultimately, the number of faces you find in a tree depends on your own subjective interpretation.
+Subjectivity and Interpretation: The bottom line: the number of faces you find in a tree depends on your own subjective interpretation.
 There is no objective measure of "faceness."
 What one person perceives as a clear and distinct face, another might dismiss as merely a random pattern.
 This subjectivity is influenced by a variety of factors, including your personal experiences, cultural background, emotional state, and even your current mood.
 Someone who is feeling playful and imaginative might be more likely to see faces in trees than someone who is feeling stressed or skeptical.

 -